 PowerShell for Extract the Audit Log

 Before I start the PowerShell part, I have to say special thanks to Aaron Nelson for his wonderful help on the PowerShell side.
-I am a newbie when it comes to PowerShell, and Aaron helped me a lot to learn a bit about it 🙂 PowerShell is an expression based tool, which helps to automate some of the work for admins.
+I am a newbie when it comes to PowerShell, and Aaron helped me a lot to learn a bit about it 🙂 PowerShell is an expression-based tool that helps to automate some of the work for admins.
 PowerShell can be used to access the audit log of Office365.
 First of all, you would need to open PowerShell as Administrator.

-if we are going to access the entire audit log across tenant, we need to have access to the admin account, so we need to ask for the credentials. the script below does that;
+To access the entire audit log across the tenant, we need access to the admin account; this is the account you have to use in the above script

-Now as the final step, we can read the audit log using Search-UnifiedAuditLog function, here is an example:
+Now, as the final step, we can read the audit log using the Search-UnifiedAuditLog function.
+Here is an example:

 This will export the output of 5000 log entries in the period of the last three months to CSV format such as below;

-- The export only supports up to 5000 audit log transactions, if you have more than that number, then you need to split it into multiple exports, I may right about it in the future.
+- The export only supports up to 5000 audit log transactions.
+You need to split it into multiple exports if you have more than that number.

 Power BI Report for Audit Log

-Now that we have the CSV file of all audit logs, let’s use that as a data source in Power BI.
-Open a New Power BI file, and start with getting data from CSV.
+Now that we have the CSV file of all audit logs let’s use that as a data source in Power BI.
+Open a New Power BI file, and get data from CSV.

-After selecting the source file, click on Edit to go to Edit queries window.
+After selecting the source file, click on Transform Data to go to the Power Query Editor window.

 Now let’s remove the top 1 row, as this row doesn’t have any useful information for us;

-In the next step, go to the Transform tab, and Use First Row as Header
+In the next step, go to the Transform tab and Use First Row as Headers.

 As you can see, there is some generic information, and then the main details are all in the AuditData field.
-AuditData field is formatted as JSON. let’s remove all other fields, and only keep the AuditData;
+The AuditData field is formatted as JSON. let’s remove all other fields and only keep the AuditData;

 JSON data will be as a record in every cell, and now you can expand it to underlying columns;